TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

     - Adjusted image height.
     - Modified `activateShield()` and `deactivateShield()` functions to properly manage shield.
     - Added 'getshield()' function

+11. **HeartDisplay**
+    - Change "ContainerXposition","ContainerYposition" and numberOfHeartsToDisplay  to be final
+    - Change so that `initializeHearts()` wont be able to return NULL

+12. **ActiveActor class**
+    - chane Active actor class so it won't return nulls

+13. **ActiveActorDestructible class**
+    -removed `setDestroyed()` function since it is redundant -change 'destroy()' function to call isDestroyed instead of setDestroyed

+14.**Other**
+- added fxml folder under resources
+- added fxml file for main menu, how to play menu and control menu
+- change module info so that it can access java logging package; to be used to replace` printStackTrace()` usage as a more robust logging)'

 UNEXPECTED PROBLEMS AND SOLUTIONS
 =======================================